-Transition Skills Program
+Some Assembly Required (SOAR) Transition Skills Program

-- Identifying their own Strengths & Needs
+- Identify their own Strengths & Needs

-- Building study skills and exam preparation
+- Build study skills for test and exam preparation

 Course Outline and Key Outcomes – The course work is divided into three main sections: